ckunte/m-one/inc/unconditional.typ

 Here in examples below, I am trying to calculate bending stresses in piles hung over the aft of a transport vessel.
 In the first example, I front-load a range of motions for each of which I get to map corresponding bending stresses in a pile section with a certain fixed pile length.
 See @u1.

 In the second, I nail down a motion set (e.g., large barge criteria, but can be anything specific), and map acceptable length of overhang.
 See @u2.
+Shaded area indicates exceeding strength limits.

 #figure(
   image("/img/unconditional-1.png", width: 100%),
   caption: [
-  Generating bending stress in overhung pile for a range of vessel motions (left:from pitch; right:from roll).
-Shaded area indicates exceeding strength limits
+  Generating bending stress in overhung pile for a range of vessel motions (left:from pitch; right:from roll) ],
-  ],
 ) <u1>

 #figure(
   image("/img/unconditional-2.png", width: 100%),
   caption: [
-  Generating bending stress for a range of pile overhang for specific vessel motions (left:from pitch; right:from roll).
-Shaded area indicates exceeding strength limits
+  Generating bending stress for a range of pile overhang for specific vessel motions (left:from pitch; right:from roll) ],
-  ],
 ) <u2>